Travel Information - Resource Page

 values "values reflecting

-the concern of our society for
+the concern of our society for the right of

 each individual to be let alone.